-Compared to more traditional methodologies, deep learning algorithms have become the cutting-edge tactics for brain tumor analysis in the modern era.
-This study reviews current brain picture segmentation and classification advancements using deep learning algorithms.
+In comparison to more traditional methodologies, deep learning algorithms have become the cutting-edge tactics for brain tumor analysis in the modern era.
+This study represents a review of current advancements in brain picture segmentation and classification using deep learning algorithms.
 By assisting in the automated acquisition of features, deep learning algorithms are advantageous in brain tumor research.
-This significantly reduces the time required for feature engineering compared to manual engineering.
-With the advent of GPUs, calculation processes have become extremely quick.
+This significantly reduces the time required for feature engineering as compared to manual engineering.
+With the advent of GPUs. calculation processes have become extremely quick.
 Additionally, performance improves as the amount of training data grows.
 Apart from these advantages, there are several drawbacks to adopting DL methods in the brain tumor area.
 Due to the high cost of GPUs, the DL method is quite expensive.
 Additionally, there is no systematic literature to guide the selection of a particular deep network design for a given brain analysis application.
-This work will assist researchers in determining which contemporary deep learning models are used in brain analysis, allowing future research to be conducted using existing deep learning approaches.
+This work will assist researchers in determining which contemporary deep learning models are being used in brain analysis, allowing for future research to be conducted using existing deep learning approaches.